Elchacode/Project-TV-Show/levels/level-500.md

 ### Requirements

 1. When your app starts, present a listing of all shows ("shows listing")
-   1. For each show, you must display at least name, image, summary, genres, status, rating, and runtime.
+   1. For each show, you must display at least name, image, summary, genres, status, rating, and runtime..
 2. When a show name is clicked, your app should:
    1. Fetch and present episodes from that show (enabling episode search and selection as before)
    2. Hide the "shows listing" view